laurenlatham97/lab-02-plastic-waste/lab-02.md

 ```

 Below is a histogram of the distribution of plastic waste per capita
 faceted by continent.
-WHAT DOES THIS SAY ABOUT HOW CONTINENTS COMPARE TO
+AND WHAT DOES THIS SAY ABOUT HOW COUNTRIES
-EACHOTHER??
+COMPARE?

 ``` r
 ggplot(plastic_waste, aes(x=plastic_waste_per_cap))+geom_histogram(bins=15)+facet_wrap(~continent)